laravel/docs/vite.md

 <a name="inertia"></a>
 ### Inertia

-The Laravel Plugin provides a convenient `resolvePageComponent` function to help you resolve your Inertia page components.
-Here is an example of the helper in use with Vue 3, however you may also utilise the function in other frameworks such as React.
+The Laravel Vite plugin provides a convenient `resolvePageComponent` function to help you resolve your Inertia page components.
+Below is an example of the helper in use with Vue 3; however, you may also utilize the function in other frameworks such as React.

 ```js
 import { createApp, h } from 'vue';